delaneyj/datastar/site/static/md/guide/go_deeper.md

 With Datastar, even if you have never coded before, with a few examples, you can easily create high interconnected web assets.
 It doesn't matter if you are a making a user interface for bank or a simple blog.
 The approach is simplicity through declarative HTML.

-If Datastar doesn't match your needs, you still might be interested in using it as originally intended [and write your own library](https://github.com/starfederation/datastar/tree/main/packages/library/src/lib/plugins).

 ## Time to think declaratively

 Declarative code is amazing.